Do you really need silence to do hypnosis?

 Learn Hypnosis With the Mike Mandel Hypnosis Academy

-When you are ready to continue your journey toward becoming world-class hypnotist, we'd recommend starting a 100% free Test Drive of the Mike Mandel Hypnosis Academy (MMHA).
+When you are ready to continue your journey toward becoming a world-class hypnotist, we'd recommend getting started at Mike Mandel Hypnosis Academy (MMHA).

 Click here to get started at the Mike Mandel Hypnosis Academy.